 Building a Service Agreement Program

-The right service agreement program drives a meaningful share of total revenue for a mature HVAC shop.
-Industry data consistently shows that customers on a maintenance plan spend roughly 3-4x more on the shop over a 10-year window than non-agreement customers, both through the agreement revenue itself and through the equipment-replacement and repair work the agreement relationship enables.
-The shops that build their pricing, sales process, and renewal infrastructure deliberately end up with 40-60% of their customer base on agreements and a much steadier revenue calendar.
-Companion reads on the surrounding business stack: a guide to HVAC flat rate pricing for the broader pricing framework that service agreements sit on top of, and a roundup of small business accounting best practices for the back-office discipline that recurring-revenue contracts require.
-If you are running an HVAC operation and want a software stack that handles scheduling, dispatch, customer history, recurring service contracts, mobile invoicing, and the QuickBooks integration that ties the back office together, Smart Service for HVAC integrates with QuickBooks and the iFleet companion app keeps techs synced with the office.
-Try a free demo to see how it fits!
+The right service agreement program drives a meaningful share of total revenue for a mature HVAC business.
+Industry data consistently shows that customers on a maintenance plan spend roughly 3-4x more with the business over a 10-year window than non-agreement customers, both through the agreement revenue itself and through the equipment-replacement and repair work the agreement relationship enables.
+The businesses that build their pricing, sales process, and renewal infrastructure deliberately end up with 40-60% of their customer base on agreements and a much steadier revenue calendar.
+For the surrounding business stack, see the guide to HVAC flat rate pricing for the broader pricing framework that service agreements sit on top of, the roundup of small business accounting best practices for the back-office discipline that recurring-revenue contracts require, and Smart Service for HVAC for the software side of running the agreements.